rubyworks/realms/README.md

 ## Status

 Rolls works fairly well.
-The core system has been in use for years.
+The core system has been in use for years. most of which now resides in a secondary backend project called, simply enough, *[Library](http://github.com/rubyworks/library)*.
 So, on the whole, the underlying functionality is in good working order.
 But the system is still undergoing development, in particular, work on simplifying configuration and management, so some things are still subject to change.

 ## Limitations